michaelkuty/horizon-contrib/README.rst

 Library which provide common stuff for creating application using Django and Horizon(part of OpenStack Dashboard).

 This library aims to creating applications with Django models, where we can expect generic stuff.

+*With this toolkit is building applications blazingly fast and easy !*

 For other applications which is based on API (Horizon Dashboards without model) provide some common stuff for fast creating API clients.